ab2bc/AQY/crates/sui-framework/docs/sui_system/sui_system.md

 ## Function `calculate_rewards`

-Calculate the rewards for a given staked SUI object.
+Calculate the rewards for a given staked AQY object.
 Used in the package, and can be dev-inspected.